 - Protein: 7g

 - Sodium: 388mg

 - Vitamin C: 1mg

-For Valentine’s Day, whip up a batch of these decadent Be My Valentine cupcakes for your loved one!
+Whip up a batch of these decadent moist valentine cupcakes for your loved one!
 Not only do they taste great, but they also have a dainty and aesthetic feel.
-Box these desserts up for a heartwarming homemade gift, or have them paired with fun cocktails for your date.
+Box these desserts up for a heartwarming homemade gift or have them served as a sweet ending to your memorable dinner.

 Have your own special recipe to share?
 Submit Your Recipe Today!